doramarcec/qIHC-analysis/README.md

 This testing identified that 34/44 tissue types have a statistically significant difference in intensity levels, representative of protein expression, between the age groups.
 Knowing this, we can move on to the next part of the workflow i.e. the next question!

 ## 2. Which age groups significantly statistically differ across tissue types?
-To answer this question, we will perform a post-hoc analysis of the Kruskall-Wallis test results, for which Dunn's test is used, using a similar approach as above.
+To answer this question, we will perform a post-hoc analysis of the Kruskal-Wallis test results, for which Dunn's test is used, using a similar approach as above.

 Note how we are using *a* data frame, generated in the previous code chunk, to perform Dunn's test only on the data stored in that data frame, before storing it into a new results data frame, *b*.
 We will keep using that same approach throughout this workflow.